design-first/system-designer-electron/README.md

 npm run macOS
 ```

+>Packages will be created in the `/dist` directory.

 ## Create a Windows application

 ```sh
 npm run windows
 ```

+>Packages will be created in the `/dist` directory.

 ## Create a Linux application

 ```sh
 npm run linux
 ```

+>Packages will be created in the `/dist` directory.

 ## License